Clean Water Indian Set-Aside Emerging Contaminant Program

 Funds will be awarded through the following mechanisms:

-- Direct grant to the Tribe or a Tribal consortium.
+- Direct grant to the Tribe.

 - Interagency Agreement (IA) with IHS.